Daojiao fushi: Cultural significance

-Taoist clothing are visible markers of the Taoist identity.
-The Taoist ritual clothing not only inherit from Han Chinese's Hanfu but also show clear Taoist cultural meaning.
-The arts found on the clothing are deeply influenced by Chinese culture.
-They are also typically decorated with designs which reflect traditional Taoist cosmology including Taoist pantheon (e.g. Yudi, the Sanqing, Yuanshi Tianzun, Lingbao Tianzun, Daode Tianzun who is the deified Laozi), the Eight Immortals: the Eight Trigrams, the Twenty-eight Lunar Mansions and the 12 animals of the Chinese zodiac.
+Taoist clothing is a visible marker of Taoist identity.
+Ritual clothing not only inherits from Han Chinese Hanfu but also show clear Taoist cultural meaning.
+The decoration found on the clothes are deeply influenced by Chinese culture.
+These designs reflect traditional Taoist cosmology including Taoist pantheon (e.g. Yudi, the Sanqing, Yuanshi Tianzun, Lingbao Tianzun, Daode Tianzun who is the deified Laozi), the Eight Immortals: the Eight Trigrams, the Twenty-eight Lunar Mansions and the 12 animals of the Chinese zodiac.
 They can also be decorated with animals which are related to Chinese mythology, legends and stories, such as the crane bird which represents transcendence.
 They can also be decorated with auspicious symbols, such as dragons, butterflies, bats, clouds.